dnovelli1/techblog/README.md

 - mySQL - a database constructor to create management systems of a bulk of data.

+- Handlebars - a template that dynamically creates pages on the server side.
+    - Partials

+- Express - framework for Node.js that has multiple built in methods to condense code.

 ## Contribute

 In order to contribute, you will need to know the following languges:

-  - Node, Javascript, MySQL, Sequelize, Express, Handlebars
+  - Node, Javascript, MySQL, Sequelize, Express, Handlebars.

 ## Tests